yhoogstrate/flaimapper/README.md

 ### Trim adapters

-Small RNA-Seq protocols usually provide reads that are contaminated with so called adapter sequences.
-These sequences were manually added in the library during preparation.
+Small RNA-Seq protocols often provide reads that are contaminated with so called adapter sequences.
+These sequences are manually added to your small ncRNAs of interest and have to be trimmed of to align properly.
+These adapter sequences are often specific per protocol/sequencer, so please ensure you have access to the correct adapters.
 There are several tools that can remove them.
-Please be aware that the adapters can be specific per protocol or machine.
-The following tools can be used to remove adapters:
+Here a list of some of the tools that can be used to remove adapters:

 *	CLC Bio (<FONT COLOR='red'>commercial</FONT>):	[http://www.clcbio.com/](http://www.clcbio.com/)
-	*	Has a list of commonly used adapters as preset.
 *	FASTX toolkit:	[http://hannonlab.cshl.edu/fastx_toolkit/](http://hannonlab.cshl.edu/fastx_toolkit/)
 *	Scythe: [https://github.com/vsbuffalo/scythe](https://github.com/vsbuffalo/scythe)

+#### Quality trimming

+Although it is common in RNA-Seq to trim low quality bases from your reads, we strongly recommend you NOT to do this prior to FlaiMapper.
+This will introduce a bias; fragments will most likely become shortened.
+Instead, if you are really doubt the quality of a read, we advise you to neglect and discard the entire read!

 ### Choose aligner